cerg2010cerg2010/amyH3lix/README.md

   - sockH3lix will call uicache with sock port exploit for sandbox escaping.
 Closed-source H3lix without such sandbox path cannot use uicache.
 - export tfp0
   - Enable hgsp4 for root process.
+- Reduce jailbreak costs, improve jailbreak speed and stability
+  - Merge kernel read/write request to reduce syscall count.
+  - Add a kernel memory management for remapping pages and page table entries to reduce kernel memory usage after jailbreak.
+  - Choose a right size of the fake IOTrap while initializing kexec.
+  - Use a large number of Mach primitives and other syscalls that affect scheduling to increase stability.
+  - kexec some hardware codes to flush the cache and TLB instead of waiting for the kpp patch to work.